StructuredDataLLC/injectjs/README.md

 a spreadsheet, but not formulae.

 So OK, they designed it for a particular purpose (seems to be doing design and layout), and not as a general scripting engine.
 But since everything else is embedding v8, it seemed like the thing to do.
+Also we can go backwards a bit farther, with support for 2007 and up.

 Is this a good idea?
 --------------------